Šventoji (Neris)

 The Šventoji passes through the cities of Anykščiai, Kavarskas and Ukmergė.
 In 1963–1964 a dam near Kavarskas was built to replenish the Nevėžis using water from the Šventoji.
-However, the dam is no longer used as it is too expensive, ineffective, and violates environmental regulations of the European Union.
-In 1959 the Antalieptė Reservoir, the second largest artificial lake in Lithuania, was built on the Šventoji.
+However, the dam is no longer used for being too expensive, ineffective, and violating environmental regulations of the European Union.
+In 1959, the Antalieptė Reservoir, the second largest artificial lake in Lithuania, was built on the Šventoji.

 Tributaries

 The following rivers are tributaries to the river Šventoji (from source to mouth):